BA Hons (University of Stellenbosch); MA (University of Stellenbosch); PhD (University of Pretoria)

 De Jager, N. 2006.
 'The South African-government, soft power and ideological hegemony'.
 Acta Academica, 38(2): 61-84.

-De Jager, N. and Parkin, A. (Forthcoming).
+De Jager, N. and Parkin, A. 2017.
 'Whither the ANC's dominance?
-Declining dominance, democratic impulses & 'losing' well.'
-HSRC and KAS.
+Declining dominance, rising hegemony'.
+In Thuynsma, H. (editor) Political Parties.
+Johannesburg: HSRC and KAS.

 Aziz Nassif, A. and de Jager, N. (Forthcoming).
 'A Comparative Analysis of the political dynamics of Mexico and South Africa'.
 In Geldenhuys, D. and Gonzalez, H. Global South Powers in Transition.
 HSRC Press.